-In 2016 Brentwood completely revamped their line of mattresses, launching 9 brand new models.
-Among these 9 models included 3 memory foam, 3 latex, and 3 coil.
-Each set of 3 follows a good, better, best model and are situated for every budget.
+In 2016, Brentwood completely revamped its line of mattresses, launching nine brand-new models.
+These nine models included three memory foam, three latex, and three coil mattresses.
+Each set of three follows a “good, better, best” model and is situated to meet the needs of sleepers with every kind of budget.

 In today’s mattress review, we’re taking a look at Brentwood Home’s Sierra mattress.
-The Sierra mattress is the good model on the memory foam side, positioned as a solid mattress, at an extremely affordable price point.
+The Sierra mattress is the “good” memory foam model, positioned as a solid mattress at an extremely affordable price point.
 So with all that said, let’s go ahead and dive in!

 In a hurry today?
-Click here to skip to the review summary for the shortened version.
+Click here to skip to the summary version of my review.

-The Brentwood Home Sierra mattress is 8″ thick and contains 3 unique layers of foam.
+The Brentwood Home Sierra mattress is 11″ thick and contains four unique layers of foam.

-- Top layer (cooling & comfort) – 2″ of gel memory foam.
-The top layer is designed to provide both contour and cooling for the mattress.
+- Second layer (cooling & comfort) – 3” of gel memory foam.
+This layer is designed to provide both contour and cooling for the mattress.
 Infused with gel, the memory foam is able to pull heat away from the sleeping surface while providing a contoured feel around the sleeper.

-- Middle layer (support) – 2″ ventilated polyurethane foam.
-This layer was placed below the top layer of memory foam in order to provide the support for the sleeper.
-Additionally, the middle layer is ventilated in order to increase airflow in and out of the mattress, which aids in cooling as well.
+- Third layer (support) – 2″ of ventilated polyurethane foam.
+This layer was placed below a layer of memory foam in order to provide the support for the sleeper.
+Additionally, the third layer is ventilated in order to increase airflow in and out of the mattress, which aids in cooling as well.

-- Bottom layer (foundation) – 4″ of high density support foam.
-The bottom layer acts as the deep compression support for the sleeper as well as the foundational base for the mattress
+- Bottom layer (foundation) – 5″ of high-density support foam.
+The bottom layer acts as the deep compression support for the sleeper as well as the foundational base for the mattress.

 The cover of the Sierra mattress is a blend of polyester and wool.
 The combination feels durable, yet still has a soft feel.
 The cover has a traditional quilted design, but is still fairly subdued in the overall thickness.
-This gives it just a little bit of added softness, but still only creates a minimal level of sinkage and hug.
-The side panels are quite sturdy feeling, which gives me more confidence of the mattress’ durability and longevity, especially as it pertains to moving.
+This gives it just a little bit of added softness upon initial contact with the mattress.
+The side panels are quite sturdy feeling, which gives me more confidence in the mattress’ durability and longevity.

 Firmness, Feel, & Support

-The Brentwood Home Sierra mattress lands between a 6.5 out of 10 on the firmness scale (10 being the most firm).
+The Brentwood Home Sierra mattress lands at a 5 out of 10 on the firmness scale (with 10 being the most firm).
 Brentwood designed this mattress as a “universal comfort” mattress, hoping to meet the needs of a vast majority of sleepers.

-There is not a dramatic contouring effect on the Sierra mattress.
-This mattress offers more of a floating feeling and does not have a whole lot of sinkage.
-At 8″ thick, Brentwood Home designed the Sierra with intentions of having an above average level of push back on the sleeper versus a deep level of sinkage.
-If you’re a fan of the deeper sinkage, Brentwood Home’s Coronado mattress is a good choice.
+While the first Sierra I tested had very little contour, the newest iteration of this mattress has much more.
+This mattress offers more of a pronounced level of sinkage and hug.
+Originally, Brentwood Home designed the Sierra with intentions of having an above average level of push back on the sleeper versus a deep level of sinkage.

 All mattress reviews on Sleepopolis go through a short series of sinkage tests.
 These tests are deigned to provide you with insight on how the mattress will perform under various conditions.

-- Lying on back – as I lied on my back with my weight spread evenly across the mattress, I saw 1-1.25″ of sinkage.
+- Lying on back – As I lay on my back with my weight spread evenly across the mattress, I saw 2.5″ of sinkage.

-- Sitting on edge (conservative) – in a normal sitting position with my butt slightly off the edge of the mattress, I saw 3″ of sinkage.
+- Sitting on edge (conservative) – In a normal sitting position with my butt slightly off the edge of the mattress, I saw 4″ of sinkage.

-- Sitting on edge (aggressive) – as I sat normally on the direct edge of the mattress, I saw 3.5-4″ of sinkage.
+- Sitting on edge (aggressive) – As I sat normally on the direct edge of the mattress, I saw 6″ of sinkage.

-- Standing in the middle – with all of my weight placed at the middle of the mattress I saw 4.5″ of sinkage.
+- Standing in the middle – With all of my weight placed at the middle of the mattress, I saw 6″ of sinkage.

 Please keep in mind, sinkage results will vary depending on your weight and body type.
 As a reference point, I am fairly uniform and weight about 140 pounds.

-- Shipping – free shipping within the US, most orders will arrive within 5-10 days, compressed in a box
+- Shipping – Free shipping within the United States; most orders will arrive within 5-10 days, compressed in a box

 - Warranty – 25 years